atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-gcp/_index.md

 ![gcp-dns-test](/docs/guides/dess-setup/dess-gcp/images/gcp-dns-test.png)

-At this point we have created DNS record we will use to link our DESS, we created instance name which will be running our DESS and we have opened port range which is exposed to the internet and we can communicate with @sign root server and our apps with.
+At this point we have created DNS record we will use to link our dess, we created instance name which will be running our dess and we have opened port range which is exposed to the internet and we can communicate with @sign root server and our apps with.

 #### c) Setting up Firewall <a name="firewall"></a>